-Liquidity Risk Management
+1. Liquidity Risk

-Liquidity risk refers to the risk that the Group will encounter difficulty in meeting its financial obligation as they fall due.
-The Group's exposure to liquidity risk arises primarily from the mismatches of the maturities of financial assets and liabilities.
+The Group's exposure to liquidity risk arises primarily from the mismatches of the maturities of financial assets and liabilities

 The Group's funding requirement and liquidity risks are managed with the objectives of meeting business obligations on a timely basis.
 The Group finances its liquidity through internally generated cash flows and minimizes liquidity risk by keeping committed credit lines available.